ourfriendselectric/golden-robot-records/_golden-robot-records/destinia.md

 The emotional guitars and soaring vocals complement each other perfectly and are backed by the powerful grooves of Aldridge and Marco Mendoza.

-Nozomu sees Destinia as a long-term project stating that there are 'songs that need to be written, developments that need to be made and much more metal to be heard!
+Nozomu sees Destinia as a long-term project stating that there are 'songs that need to be written, developments that need to be made and much more metal to be heard\!
 'Behold the new guitar hero' the new world standard in hard rock and heavy metal.